aechiou/linkedin-saved-jobs/README.md

 # Scrape LinkedIn saved jobs

-Python scripts to export information about saved jobs on LinkedIn to either:
+Python script to export information about saved jobs on LinkedIn to either:
 1. CSV file, or
 2. Notion database

+The export type is controlled by the `export_to` parameter (parameters are defined in L191-210).

 In either case, your LinkedIn credentials should be stored as environmental variables:
 -  `LI_USER`: Your LinkedIn username
 -  `LI_PASS`: Your LinkedIn password

-## 1. CSV version
+## 1. CSV export

 This version creates a CSV file containing a row for each saved job, and the following columns:
 - `title`: Job title